JvanKatwijk/qt-dab/README.md

 in the ensemble of the selection, the widget therefore lets you choose between the view on the current ensemble and the view on the favorites.

-In the ensembleview the services are marked if they also belong to the list of favoriets.
+In the **ensembleview**  the services found in the currently active channel are displayed.
+In the list, it shows that services that are also belonging to the favorites, are marked.
 Clicking on the element in the right column adds or removes a service from the favorites.
 (Of course, in the list of favorites, clicking on the right hand column of the service in question removes the service).